Mazid2003/Logo-detection-using-deep-learning/README.md

 templates/ – Contains frontend UI for image upload and results display

+In this templates folder index.html and style.css file are present

 **🚀 How It Works:**

 1️⃣ User uploads a logo image through the web interface